sigp/lighthouse/book/src/validator-doppelganger.md

 From Lighthouse `v1.5.0`, the *Doppelganger Protection* feature is available for the Validator Client.
-Taken from the German *[doppelgänger]*, which translates literally to "double-walker", a "doppelganger" in Eth2 refers to another instance of a validator running on a separate validator service.
+Taken from the German *[doppelgänger]*, which translates literally to "double-walker", a "doppelganger" in Eth2 refers to another instance of a validator running in a separate validator process.
 As detailed in [Slashing Protection], running the same validator twice will inevitably result in slashing.

 The Doppelganger Protection (DP) feature in Lighthouse *imperfectly* attempts to detect other instances of a validator operating on the network before any slashable offences can be committed.
-It achieves this by waiting 2-3 epochs after a validator is started to other messages from other processes from that validator before starting to sign and publish slashable messages.
+It achieves this by staying silent for 2-3 epochs after a validator is started so it can listen for other instances of that validator before starting to sign potentially slashable messages.

-## Considerations
+## Initial Considerations

-There are two important considerations when using DP:
+There are two important initial considerations when using DP:

 ### 1. Doppelganger Protection is imperfect